-Lyndon's intercollegiate teams hold provisional membership in the National Collegiate Athletics Association (NCAA - Division III).
-Intercollegiate competition includes basketball, cross-country running, soccer, tennis, men's baseball, women's softball, women's volleyball, and men's lacrosse.
+Lyndon's intercollegiate teams hold provisional membership in the National Collegiate Athletics Association (NCAA - Division III) as well as full membership to the North Atlantic Conference (NAC).
+Intercollegiate competition includes basketball, cross-country running, soccer, tennis, mens baseball, womens softball, women's volleyball, and men's lacrosse.

 Many students take advantage of our wide range of intramural sports to take a break from their academic routine.
 Over a dozen sports are available ranging from football, watersports and volleyball, to basketball, aerobics, tennis and wiffle ball.
+In addition, there are less traditional activities such as board game nights and Super Bowl celebrations.
+Whether you like to be active in sports or enjoy watching professional sports, there is intramural programming throughout the week for you.